Fernando Alonso: Early life and karting career

 Alonso was born on 29 July 1981 to a working-class family in Oviedo, Asturias, Northern Spain.
 He is the son of the mine shaft explosives factory mechanic and amateur kart driver José Luis Alonso, and his wife, the department store employee Ana Díaz.
 Alonso has an elder sister, Lorena, who is a doctor.

 He was educated at the Holy Guardian Angel Primary School (Spanish: Santo Ángel de la Guarda) in Oviedo from 1985 to 1995 under the Basic Education System (Spanish: Educación General Básica).
 Alonso attended the Institute Leopoldo Alas Clarín of San Lazaro (Spanish: Instituto Leopoldo Alas Clarín de San Lázaro) until his career in motor racing caused him to leave during his Curso de Orientación Universitaria (English: University Orientation Course) in 2000.
 He was granted a permit to study away from school, after he disobeyed his mother's orders and seldom attended classes.
 He achieved a good academic performance by asking his classmates for notes and was unproblematic.

 Alonso's father wanted a hobby to share with his children and built a go-kart for Lorena.
 She was uninterested in karting and a three-year-old Alonso received the kart.
-The karts' pedals were modified for drive-ability, and the local racing federation granted him a mandatory kart racing license aged five; his father rejected an offer for his son to be a goalkeeper for the RC Celta de Vigo football club.
+The kart's pedals were modified for drive-ability, and the local racing federation granted him a mandatory kart racing license aged five; his father rejected an offer for his son to be a goalkeeper for the RC Celta de Vigo football club.
 The family lacked the finances required to develop him in karts; they could not purchase rain tyres and forced Alonso to adapt to a wet track on slick tyres.
 Alonso devised three timing sectors going to school to improve himself daily.
 His mother sewed his racing overalls and adjusted them as he grew; she also ensured Alonso was academically well off.
 His father steered the kart early on and was his accountant, counsellor, manager and mechanic.